Campsites these days increasingly offer electric hook-up as standard, so campervanners can run TVs, microwaves and even showers.

 So you’ve invested half your holiday budget for the next decade in a super van with all mod cons.
 Now you want to make sure you use every square inch of it.

-So charge up the battery, fill up the water tanks, check your gas cylinders and petrol tank are full, and hit the road!
+So charge up the battery, fill up the water tanks with enough water, check your bottled gas cylinders and petrol tank are full, and hit the road!
 Who knows what adventures await?

 Remember – while the vast majority of campervan holidays are incident-free, things can go wrong.
 Make sure you’re covered with the right campervan insurance.